RECEIVE OUR NEWSLETTER ONLINE GIVING

 Please pray for:

-Arabella Zastrow, Laura B., Joyce Jennings, A & C. Roberts, Jane, Joe and Sylvia S., Mia Gorczynski, Madison Viggiano, Amy, Christine Williams, Bob V., Teresa Bushinger, Mary Ann Looney, Sr. Lois, Leo James Mastin, Larry Schecter, Maryellen, Judy, Dylan G., Connie M., Amy S.,Serena C., Gloria A. Stephen B., Joe Pogle, May M., Laurie H., Gary Werner, Judy Williams, Melissa M, Anna N, Joseph E. Albanese, Courtney S., Grady B. , , William Latour, James T. Kane, Beverly Kane, Genevieve, Krista M., Patricia Spost, Annette Woroszylo, Josephine Gargash, Joanne G., Steve Getz, James Carroll, Kevin Bedford, Lorraine T., John Baker, Greg Tietje, Mary Alice Hebert, Annette Dempsey, Melissa E, Tim Kelly, Gavin Jerzak, Fred Abounader, Louann Swire, Don Kratzenberg, Sarah Grogan and family, Alfred Combellack, Judith Combellack, Anthony Perrone, Bernie Solan, Greig Cardillo, Joe Carney, Tim K., Zachary Wing, Walter Babrowicz, Laura Roddy, Pete Edic, Richard Thomas, Jennifer B., Hannah
+Arabella Zastrow, Laura B., A & C. Roberts, Jane, Joe and Sylvia S., Mia Gorczynski, Madison Viggiano, Amy, Christine Williams, Bob V., Teresa Bushinger, Mary Ann Looney, Sr. Lois, Leo James Mastin, Larry Schecter, Maryellen, Judy, Dylan G., Connie M., Amy S.,Serena C., Gloria A. Stephen B., Joe Pogle, May M., Laurie H., Gary Werner, Judy Williams, Melissa M, Anna N, Joseph E. Albanese, Courtney S., Grady B. , , William Latour, James T. Kane, Beverly Kane, Genevieve, Krista M., Patricia Spost, Annette Woroszylo, Josephine Gargash, Joanne G., Steve Getz, James Carroll, Kevin Bedford, Lorraine T., John Baker, Greg Tietje, Mary Alice Hebert, Annette Dempsey, Melissa E, Tim Kelly, Gavin Jerzak, Fred Abounader, Louann Swire, Don Kratzenberg, Sarah Grogan and family, Alfred Combellack, Judith Combellack, Anthony Perrone, Bernie Solan, Greig Cardillo, Joe Carney, Tim K., Zachary Wing, Walter Babrowicz, Laura Roddy, Pete Edic, Richard Thomas, Jennifer B., Hannah, Jim Toomey, Marty Green, Fr.
+Don Karlen

 Support the Mission with Online Giving +